The Turas CD: Compánach

 All Traditional tunes arrangement © Fintan Vallely, Gerry O’Connor & Tiarnán Ó Duinnchinn; all new tunes are © their composers - Josephine Keegan, Brendan McGlinchey, Ritchie Dwyer, Paddy Fahy, Martin Crehan, Ed Reavey, Martin Wynne, Arthur Kearney, Seán Ó Riada, Paddy O’Brien & Sean Ryan as acknowledged in the notes.

-This is an independent project developed and financed by the work of the artistes, without State Arts funding.
+The CD is an independent project developed and financed by the work of the artistes.
 It has been aided considerably by the support of concert-goers in Ireland, Europe and Australia.
-The contribution by Culture Ireland to certain public performances abroad is gratefully acknowledged as part of development, as are the advice and artwork by Martin Gaffney, and the initiative of Cork University Press, publishers of Companion to Irish Traditional Music.
-Full information on all aspects of the project on tur.ie.
+The contribution by Culture Ireland to certain public performances abroad has been a key part of development, as are the advice and artwork by Martin Gaffney, and the initiative of Cork University Press, publishers of Companion to Irish Traditional Music.
+Full information on all aspects of the project on www.tur.ie.

 WHN 1801.
 Recorded in April, 2017 by Donal O’Connor at Red Box Studios, Belfast (redboxrecording.com); engineering and mastering by Donal O’Connor; dance recording by Brian at the Irish Traditional Music Archive, Dublin; Recording of Karan Casey by Crow Valley Music, Cork; Recording of Roisín White by John Howson, Veteran Records; produced by Compánach; sleeve-notes by Fintan Vallely; CD duplication by AxisPPM, Dublin, (axisppm.ie).
 Released by Whinstone, Dublin (whinstone.net) 2018.